Page last updated: February 19, 2024

 For children who were treated at under 30 months of age (under 2.5 years), the overall data is showing a better outcome on selected endpoints than what would be expected for the natural course of the disease.
 Over time and as children continue to grow, more information will be learned about how the treatment may be impacting them.
 This is encouraging data which holds hope that this specific treatment will provide significant benefit across multiple disease symptoms when administered very early in life.

 However, Cure Sanfilippo Foundation is saddened to hear that the endpoints were not able to demonstrate a positive effect of the treatment based on what was measured in children who were treated at an age of 30 months (2.5 years) or older.
-It is even more difficult for the families who were part of the trial.
-We offer our support to them.
+It is even more difficult for the families who were part of the trial and our thoughts are with them.“

 - Gene Therapy LYS-SAF302 Continuing to Help Sanfilippo Type A Children in Trial, March 2021